vincebln2/opencvrust/README.md

 *The lack of benefit in question refers to the amount of time it took to send an image captured in the camera to a webpage ran on a local server, so it makes sense that there was no decrease in the amount of time the process took as the time delay was primarily network related.

-Camera used: Arducam 16mp autofocus usb camera
+Camera used: Arducam 16MP Autofocus USB Camera for Computer with Microphone - X002RJB3KT
 ## live_view_rust
 Configures camera then opens a GUI window that shows a live video feed of a usb camera, quit out of the window by pressing 'q'